 Parents and guardians of brain-injured children face a host of challenges.
 Young survivors of moderate to severe traumatic brain injury often suffer lifelong disabilities that make them dependent on others for survival.
 They may need help feeding, bathing and clothing themselves, as well as walking.

 Another challenge of dealing with brain-injured children is in the educational arena.
 While some of these children require residential treatment, others return to the community and their previous educational environment.
 Even a brain injury categorized as mild can have devastating consequences to a child’s school performance as various cognitive functions may be impaired.
 These include but are not limited to memory, concentration, and processing and behavioral skills.

 There are many resources for families in need, including the child’s healthcare provider, state and national brain injury associations and academic advisors.
-In the state of New York, families can also turn to Oshman & Mirisola.
+In the state of New York, families can also turn to The Oshman Firm.
 Our attorneys are experienced in handling the delicate problems confronted by patients of all ages who have suffered brain injuries.
 We can assist you during your period of need and guide you to the proper health care, community, and educational resources.